Value Flows: Value flows

 We will use the estimated variance to reweight our flow matching losses (\aref{appendix:practical-flow-matching-loss}).
 Since the distributional RL algorithms typically model the aleatoric uncertainty, a high return variance indicates high stochasticity in the environment, requiring fine-grained predictions.
 Therefore, the goal of our confidence weight is to prioritize optimizing the vector field at state-action pairs with high return uncertainty.
 Adapting the confidence weight in prior work~\citep{lee2021sunrise}, we define the confidence weight for a state-action pair $(s, a)$ and a noise $\epsilon$ as

 where $\sigma(\cdot)$ denotes the sigmoid function, $\tau > 0$ is a temperature, and $w(s, a, \epsilon) \in [0.5, 1]$.
 For simplicity, we can use \emph{one} Gaussian noise $\epsilon$ as a Monte Carlo estimator for both the return expectation and the return variance (Eq.~\ref{eq:ret-expectation-var-est}).
 We include a visualization of the confidence weight for different temperatures in~\aref{appendix:confidence-weight-vis}.
 Our confidence weight is an increasing function with respect to the return variance estimate, indicating that a higher uncertainty results in a higher weight.
+In~\aref{appendix:practical-flow-matching-loss}, we discuss the complete flow matching losses for fitting the return distribution.